blackducksoftware/bdns/docs/specification.md

 When describing software components, it is often important to be able to describe the component using the native language of the packaging or distribution systems providing the software.
 This specification acts as a consolidated reference for describing the native language of the packaging or distribution system and mapping it to a framework of common definitions.

 # Namespace Framework
-A "namespace" corresponds to a software distribution mechanism and serves as a container for the defintions of the associated rules and conventions.
+A "namespace" corresponds to a software distribution mechanism and serves as a container for the definitions of the associated rules and conventions.
 Each namespace MUST have a single canonical identifier.
 Some namespaces may have additional aliases which may be used in place of the canonical identifier, such aliases may be provided for backwards compatibility with existing systems or simply to address common alternatives.

 ## Context
 Generally an identifier is a relative description of a component, a context is the base that is used to produce an absolute identifier.
 Typically a context will represent either a base URL or a URL template that can be used in conjunction with a (possibly decomposed) identifier to produce a resolvable URL (generally using HTTP); though some systems may simply have simple tokens as a context, requiring lookup tables or other means to produce an absolute identifier.